sobirismatov/SmartphoneBot/readme.md

 This is a bot for a smartphone shop.
 Using telegram bot API, it can be used to order a smartphone.
 It is written in python and uses the python-telegram-bot library.

+## Objectives

+- [x] Create a bot that can be used to order a smartphone
+- [x] Use the telegram bot API
+- [x] Use the python-telegram-bot library
+- [x] Allowing users to easily navigate using menus
+- [x] Using inline keyboards
+- [x] Using callback queries
+- [x] User can view products and specifications
+- [x] User can add products to cart
+- [x] User can view cart
+- [x] User can get the total price of the cart
+- [x] User can clear the cart
+- [x] User can view contact information
+- [x] User can view about information
+- [x] User can view location
+- [x] User can view email
+- [x] User can view phone number
+- [x] User can view address

+## Requirements

+- Python 3.6 or higher
+- python-telegram-bot library

-## Menu map
+## Bot menu map

-### Main menu
+1. Main menu

-- 🛍 Shop
+    - 🛍 View Products
-- 📦 Cart
+    - 📦 View Cart
-- 📞 Contact
+    - 📞 Contact Us
-- 📝 About
+    - 📝 About Us

-### Contact menu
+1. Contact Us

     - 📞 Phone number
     - 📌 Address
     - 📍 Location
     - 📧 Email

-### About menu
+1. About menu

+    - 📝 Company Information
-- 📝 About us
+    - 📝 Shipping & Returns
-- 📝 About the bot
+    - 📝 Privacy Policy

-### Cart menu
+1. Cart menu

     - 📦 Cart
     - 📝 Order
     - 📝 Clear cart

-### Shop menu
+1. View Products
+    - By Brand
         - Apple
         - Samsung
         - Xiaomi
         - Huawei
         - Oppo
         - Vivo

-### Under each brand
+1. Under each brand

     - 🌄 Photo
     - 📱 Model
     - 💵 Price
     - 📦 Add to cart
+1. View Cart
+   - View Items
+   - Clear Cart
+   - Checkout (Order)